UNIVERSITY OF MIAMI RHINOLOGY AND ENDOSCOPIC SKULL BASE SURGERY

 Supervisory and Patient Care Responsibilities:

 The degree of faculty supervision is dependent on the fellow’s previous surgical experience as a resident and skill level.
 It is expected that the fellow has completed the minimal requirements for practicing Otolaryngology in the U.S. This includes having a fundamental grasp of basic endoscopic surgical skills to perform uncomplicated endoscopic ethmoidectomies, maxillary, sphenoid, and frontal sinusotomies.
 To this end, the fellow is required to assist the faculty in the training of residents on basic sinus cases.
-He/she will attend for the resident rhinology cases twice monthly at our public hospital on campus (JMH).
+He/she will help attend and supervise the residents for rhinology consults and associated operative cases.
 Patient care is restricted to the hospitals and outpatient clinics listed above.
 As part of the rhinology and skull base team, the fellow will assist the rhinology and neurosurgery faculty on their private rhinology, endoscopic skull base, as well as pituitary cases.
-Fellows will be trained on the use of EPIC and CERNER electronic health records.
+Fellows will be trained on the use of EPIC and CERNER electronic health records and REDCap Database entry.

 Diversity of Cases: